Support at Home

 • The End-of-Life Pathway, with extra funding to support older people to stay at home in their last 3 months of life

-Support at Home information for Home Care Package holders
+Information for prior Home Care Package holders

 You don’t need to do anything, and you will continue receiving services.
 If you already have a Home Care Package, you will automatically move to Support at Home.
 Your budget will stay the same as it is now.

-No. If you already have a Home Care Package, you will not pay more than you do now.
 For example, if you are on a full pension and don’t pay any fees now, you will not pay any fees under Support at Home.
 If you are paying Income Tested Care Fees under your Home Care Package, you will pay the same, or less, than what you are paying now.

 Instead of getting your budget once a year, you will now receive it every three months (quarterly).
-This change helps the government support more people and reduce waiting times.

 You can carry over up to $1,000 or 10% of your quarterly budget (whichever is more) to the next quarter.

-Any money you haven’t used from your current Home Care Package will still be available to you.
 You can use it if you need more services and your quarterly budget is used up, or if you are approved for equipment, products, or home changes through the Assistive Technology and Home Modifications (AT-HM) Scheme.

 In the future, if your support needs increase, you will be able to receive a new assessment of your care needs from the Single Assessment Service.